I am a quantum scientist.

 What is the computational power of quantum systems?

-If you want to learn more about my work on fault-tolerant compiling of quantum algorithms, I recommend you look into the following resources.
+If you want to learn more about my work on fault-tolerant compiling of quantum algorithms, I recommend the following resources.

 Is it possible to verify the outcomes of a quantum computation efficiently using only classical computation?
 After all, we expect that no classical computer can solve all the problems that quantum computers can solve.
 So there is no way for us to just compare the results of two computations.
 This is one of the deep questions in the theory of quantum computing.
 We now know that this is indeed possible using a complicated protocol designed for verifying a quantum computation done by some remote server.
 But is verification possible in simple scenarios, for example, when we only receive samples from the output of a quantum computation?
 We might also be able to exploit some uniquely quantum properties of a quantum computation, for example, that we can look at a quantum state from different angles or—technically speaking—measure it in different bases.
 In which scenarios is verification possible and in which scenarios is it not?
 What are the minimal resources required in a given scenario?